We Will Convert Project Grants for Arts Organizations to Operating Support

 Am I be able to contact Missouri Arts Council staff?

-Yes.
-Although we are all as of March 24 working remotely, our staff is available to answer your questions.
+Yes, our staff are available to answer your questions.

 Any question we haven’t answered?